Phil Kelly (footballer, born 1869)

-Philip Kelly was an English footballer who played as a midfielder.
-Kelly played for Liverpool doing their inaugural 1892–93 season.
-He made three appearances for the club during that season, but towards the end of the season he was attacked by two members of an opposing team and suffered a leg injury which ended his playing career.
-However, he remained active in football and was a trainer for several amateur clubs including West Toxteth Labour AFC and Africa Royal FC.
+Philip Kelly (1869 – 1953) was an English footballer who played as a midfielder.
+He played for Liverpool doing their inaugural 1892–93 season and was the first player born in the city to play for the club.
+He made three Lancashire League appearances during that season, but was attacked by two members of an opposing team and suffered a leg injury which ended his playing career.
+However, Kelly remained active in football and was a trainer for several amateur clubs including West Toxteth Labour AFC and Africa Royal FC.
 He was also a talent spotter into his seventies for South Liverpool FC.